the-citto/just-40/README.md

 #### Why staggered vs ortholinear split?

-I mulled for long about it, but I feel staggered bewing ergonomic just right.
+I mulled for long about it, but I feel staggered being ergonomic just right.

-My hands and wrists are correctly angled, the same as they would be on a split, and in that position the staggered keys turn out to be int the right position - honestly I can't understand why I never read this from anybody else.
+My hands and wrists are correctly angled, the same as they would be on a split, and in that position the staggered keys turn out to be vertical relative to my fingers... honestly I can't understand why I never read this from anybody else.

-Last, as a musician, I really don't mind moving my fingers even in weird 'contorsions', so long as I can keep my elbows and wrists relaxed.
+Last, as a musician, I really don't mind [twisting](https://en.wikipedia.org/wiki/Twister_(game)) my fingers for some keyboard shortct combination, so long as I can keep my elbows and wrists relaxed.

 #### Alternatives / Inspirations